Zahtec/typefile/README2.md

 ## Spec
 TypeFile is case-sensitive.
-TypeFile will ignore all whitespace except for inside a string.
+TypeFile will ignore all whitespace (Tabs and spaces) except for inside a string.
 NewLines (LF or CRLF) do not count as whitespace and are required.

 ## Docs